Satun

 Southern region, home to many islands including Koh Tarutao and Koh Lipe

 Think of Satun as Thailand’s best-kept secret in the Deep South – a province that serves as your launching pad to some of the country’s most unspoiled islands.
 While many travelers rush to Phuket or Koh Samui, Satun quietly offers access to the spectacular Koh Tarutao National Marine Park, including the famous Koh Lipe.
-This Gulf of Thailand destination attracts island-hoppers, snorkelers, and travelers seeking authentic southern Thai culture away from the crowds.
-With 172 attractions spread across a province that borders Malaysia, Satun gives you the perfect mix of untouched nature and genuine local experiences.
+This Andaman Sea destination attracts island-hoppers, snorkelers, and travelers seeking authentic southern Thai culture away from the crowds.
+Satun gives you a solid mix of untouched nature and genuine local experiences across a province that borders Malaysia.

 Top Things to Do